sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 * *selenium.webdriver* -  The Selenium [WebDriver public API object](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index.html).
 * *selenium.driver* - The [instantiated version of the WebDriver](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_WebDriver.html) driving the current version of the browser.

+You can also use the context object to pass on data to other scripts within the same run/iteration.
+Add your own field and use it in your next script.

 The commands object:
 * *[navigate(URL)](#navigateurl)* - Use this if you want to use the exact way as Browsertime navigates to a new URL (same settings with pageCompleteCheck etc).
 Note: the URL will not be measured automatically.